keu/docs/learn/airflow-decorators.md

 In Python, [decorators](https://realpython.com/primer-on-python-decorators/) are functions that take another function as an argument and extend the behavior of that function.
 For example, the `@multiply_by_100_decorator` below takes in any function as the `decorated_function` argument and will return the result of that function multiplied by 100.

-In the context of Airflow, decorators contain much more functionality than this simple example, but the basic idea is the same: the Airflow decorator function turns a normal Python function into an Airflow task, task group or DAG.
+In the context of Airflow, decorators contain much more functionality than this simple example, but the basic idea is the same: the Airflow decorator function extends the bevhavior of a normal Python function to turn it into an Airflow task, task group or DAG.

 ```python
 # definition of the decorator function